-A template partner agreement will be available at business.gov.au or on request, which you may customise for your CRC-P requirements.
+A template partner agreement is available at business.gov.au or on request, which you may customise for your CRC-P requirements.
 Its use is not mandatory.

-It is highly recommended partner agreements outline how ownership of intellectual property will be managed amongst project partners.
+Partner agreements must outline how ownership of intellectual property will be managed amongst project partners.

-10.3 Partner governance
+10.3.
+Partner governance